chrisgpj/Nest-Site-Structure-Monitoring-Protocol/Work on the Protocol/Meta Data.md

 [2] At no point anywhere in the protocol can the date be written in numbers and include the month before the day.

 [3] The ability to records observations about tree hollow ontogeny is one of my goals for this protocol.

+[4] I have transferred the complexity seen in the work on the form in _Eucalyptus regnans_ to describing the mallee habits.
+This is more appropriate for South Australia.
+However, it will be seen that the system here still matches the 'groups' of tree forms used in that work; it is just that some of the finer resolution is lost.
+I am adamant that 'scrags' can be described, and that is why I have included the 'Advanced Dead Structure'.
+For the importance of Scrags, see the Broad Thoughts and Principles notes.